- Health in Japan

 Controlled drugs

 Persons who need to import controlled drugs, for example prescribed narcotics for the treatment of pain due to a medical condition, must get permission from the Narcotics Control Department, MHLW.
-The application form for the permission is here.
-This is a separate permission from the Yakkan Shoumei.
+The information page is here.
+This is a separate permission from the YKS.

 Psychotropic medicine